Urigo/tortilla/README.md

   - `module` - The name of the submodule which contains the step we would like to reference.
   - `noTitle` - A flag which indicates whether we should render the step title prior to diffs or not.

+#### Chapter Keywords

+Each chapter can be specify keywords that can help with [SEO](https://en.wikipedia.org/wiki/Search_engine_optimization).
+By editing the `package.json` and adding a `keywords` section at the manual's step we can achieve.
+First run `tortilla step edit [step]` and then a your [keywords](https://docs.npmjs.com/files/package.json#keywords). [tortilla.academy] will take care of putting these keywords together under a single `meta` tag based on the generated dump file.

 ### Releases

 A Tortilla project may contain [release tags](#release-tags) which represent different versions of the tutorial in different time points.
 Here's a list of tags for example: